jwb10028/big_data_problemset/README.md

 - **CRUD Operations**: Performed Create, Read, Update, and Delete (CRUD) operations on the MongoDB collections.
 - **Aggregation**: Used MongoDB’s aggregation framework to perform complex queries and data analysis.

----

-Feel free to customize it according to any specific requirements or details you want to include!